itsmearafik/veghub/README.md

 DATABASE:
 Django ORM to interact with the database.
 Models for Products, Categories and Users.
-Each product is associated with a category for better organization (e.g., skincare, haircare, aesthetics.).
+Each product is associated with a category for better organization (e.g., seeds, vegatables, fruits.).

 AUTHENTICATION:
 User authentication using Django’s built-in authentication system.